-Explores the concepts of algebra including: linear equations and inequalities, exponents and polynomials, solving quadratic equations by factoring, linear graphs, functions, systems of linear equations in two and three variables, radicals, and complex numbers.
-Covers strategies for interpreting and solving application problems that can be modeled using the above topics.
+Explores the concepts of algebra including linear equations and inequalities, exponents and polynomials, solving quadrative equations by factoring, linear graphs, functions, systems of linear equations in two and three variables, radicals, and complex numbers.
+Covers strategies for interpreting and solving application problems that can be modeled using these topics.